 And in the new series, companions Amy Pond and Rory Williams share quite more than a few traits with Sally Sparrow and Larry Nightingale from "Blink", a story Steven Moffat wrote before taking over as the head writer.

 In the Patrick Troughton story The Invasion Professor Watkins and his niece Isobel stand in for Professor Travers and his daughter Anne who had appeared earlier.
 The did not want to pay the writers of the earlier characters.
-Also possibly the sewer-lurking Cybermen for the subway-lurking Yeti — there's a rumour that this story was originally planned as a direct sequel to "The Web of Fear", before the writers of the two previous Yeti stories fell out with the showrunners over the editing of "The Dominators".
+Also possibly the sewer-lurking Cybermen for the subway-lurking Yeti — there's a rumour that this story was originally planned as a direct sequel to "The Web of Fear", before the writers of the two previous Yeti stories fell out with the showrunners over the editing of "The Dominators" and the IP ownership of the Quarks.

 Colonel (later Brigadier) Lethbridge-Stewart resembles Colonel Breen from Quatermass And The Pit.
 So much so, that originally Julian Glover from the then-recent movie adaptation would have played him had the original actor not dropped out.